 Remove the component from the socket and test for a power signal and a good ground at the proper terminals.
 You can also use a jumper wire to jump the two terminals that pass electrical current onto the air conditioning compressor.

 You have to remember that an automotive relay is nothing more than a remotely operated switch.
+It uses the magic of magnetism to complete the opening and closing action.

 This often gets the relay working again and you have nothing to loose by trying to fix it.
 With that said, there are other situations where the relay cannot be repaired.